projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 Instead of creating multiple documents with common material except for some specific sections, you can write one document and provide alternative content to the reader via a tabbed interface.
-When the reader clicks on a tab, the content for that tab is displayed.
+When the reader clicks a tab, the content for that tab is displayed.
 For example::

    .. tabs::